Australia accuses Airbnb of misleading customers on price | Technology

 Australia's antitrust regulator has filed a lawsuit against Airbnb Inc, accusing the accommodation-sharing website of misleading users into paying more than advertised for their stays, widening its scrutiny of global technology platforms.

-Airbnb was not available for comment.
+"While a fraction of a percentage of guests is believed to have been impacted ... we will compensate affected guests," Susan Wheeldon, Airbnb's country manager for Australia and New Zealand said in a statement to Reuters.
+Airbnb declined to offer further details about compensation.

+Wheeldon said Airbnb has since updated its platform so relevant currencies are "clearly displayed" from the first page for Australian guests.
 The lawsuit puts Airbnb in the company of several high-profile targets of a regulator bent on reining in the power of big technology firms.
 Last year, its actions led to Meta Platforms Inc's Facebook and Alphabet Inc's Google paying media outlets content licensing fees.

 It is currently conducting a review of Amazon.com Inc and other online retailers that may recommend changes to the sector.
 In the Airbnb lawsuit, the ACCC said users "were deprived of the opportunity to make an informed decision about whether and at what price to book accommodation."